hibri/HttpMock/upgrade.md

 10. Change the RhinoMocks to use Moq

 ### 1. Project Upgrade
+- Create a Dockerfile to build and test the project in a container.
+Use an image .Net framework 4.8 first, then upgrade to .NET 8.
 - Convert all `.csproj` files to SDK-style format.
 - Change target framework to `net8.0` for all projects.
 - Remove any legacy or obsolete settings from project files.